 You can make it fun by drawing pictures of what’s going to happen or by talking about the person your child is going to visit.
-Showing your child photos of the person or speaking with the person on the phone might also help your child with sleeping away from home too.
+Seeing photos of the person or speaking with the person on the phone might also help your child.

-If your toddler or preschooler has something special like a teddy, rug or favourite pair of pyjamas, it might also help to pack these for overnight stays.
+If your toddler or preschooler has something special like a teddy, blanket or favourite pair of pyjamas, it might also help to pack these for overnight stays.

 away from home.